Assembly of European Horticultural Regions

 • 25 June morning – Economic Session: An in-depth analysis with initial estimates for the 2026/2027 season.
 Market trends, consumption outlooks and new commercial development strategies will be discussed.

-• 25 June, afternoon – Technical Session: A panel of international experts will explore current agronomic challenges, from combating climate change to the implementation of sustainable farming techniques, right through to innovation beyond just plant varieties.
+• 25 June, afternoon – Technical Session: A panel of international experts explored current agronomic challenges, from combating climate change to the implementation of sustainable farming techniques, right through to innovation beyond just plant varieties.

-• 26 June – Technical Visits: A day dedicated to the ‘field’, with guided tours of leading local producers to experience the innovation and quality of the pear production.
+• 26 June – Technical Visits: A day dedicated to the ‘field’, with guided tours of leading local producers to experience the innovation and quality of the pear production, organised by Fondazione Navarra.

-All information regarding the event and the link to the ticket office are available at www.interpera.org
+All information regarding the event can be found at www.interpera.org

 Interpera 2025 in Belgium - workforce, climate change, consumption: the European pear sector in search of solutions